Elephant Cays: Description

-Birds
+Fauna

-Counts were made in early 2005.
-There is no complete list of birds, but it is probable that at least 20 species breed, possibly including burrowing petrels and Storm-petrels.
 Birds for which the site is of conservation significance include Magellanic penguins and striated caracaras.
-The group is also the most important breeding site in the world for southern giant petrels, of which there are about 11,000 pairs.
-There are also two small colonies of imperial shags.
+The group is the most important breeding site in the world for southern giant petrels, of which there were about 11,000 pairs in early 2005.
+The islands also provide important habitat for blackish cinclodes, Falklands thrushes, Falklands steamer ducks, Cobb's wrens, rock shags, and kelp geese.
+Some of the islands are home to breeding populations of southern sea lions.